When your Art Arrives

 Take your time when choosing the framing, it is the other part of the whole, and getting it right, will make you happy for much longer.
 Maybe forever!

-The window cut in your matt board (shown as grey), should display the 'title line' and some breathing space around the other 3 sides.
+Below .. the window cut in your matt board (shown as grey), should display the 'title line' and some breathing space around the other 3 sides.